saulbel/oci-teamspeak-docker/README.md

 - Finally in our server we will have to open those ports.
 I will use `firewalld` which is a wrapper for `iptables`.
 You can either install it and configure it manually or you can use `install-and-configure-firewalld.yaml` playbook.

 ## Docker setup
-- Now we will copy our `docker-compose.yml` file to our server in `OCI`.
+- Now we will copy our `docker-compose.yml` and `.env` files to our server in `OCI`.
 Then we will create the containers:
 ````
 $ docker-compose up -d
 Creating network "ubuntu_default" with the default driver